ivandfx/DFXWinTweaks/README.md

 ## 💻 System Requirements
 Supported: Windows 7, Windows 8.x, Windows 10 & Windows 11 (32/64bit)
 DFX Tweaker will remove support for Windows 8.x and Windows 7 in a future release in late 2023.

-**Since November 26, 2022, Windows 7 and Windows 8.x are officially supported**

 ## 💱 About modified versions
 You can modify the script to make it run on older versions of Windows, but there's no guarantee that everything will work as intended.